1. Blog

 Source: “Throgs Neck Bridge” by Metropolitan Transportation Authority of the State of New York via Wikimedia Commons.

 Also referred to as Throggs Neck, the peninsula is part of the Southeast Bronx and juts into the East River.
 It’s one of the quainter neighborhoods with plenty of green spaces and tends to attract a mix of professionals and families.
-Although the commute isn’t as easy as it is from some of the other neighborhoods, Throgs Neck makes up for it with picturesque views and the third-highest rating for safety in Bronx, per DNA Info, and coming in the top 30 when placed against all NYC neighborhoods.
-Housing stock is quite varied as well, but the neighborhood doesn’t often make lists because it’s so quiet that people tend to overlook it.
+Although the commute isn’t as easy as from some other neighborhoods, Throgs Neck makes up for it with picturesque views and an average safety rating.
+The housing stock is also quite varied, but the area doesn’t often make lists because it’s so quiet that people tend to overlook it.

 15. University Heights